 Fall Reflections: Adding Water to Your Scene – by Arnab Banerjee

-This is a great article from an issue of Outdoor Photographer Magazine, about adding water reflections to your fall photo compositions.
+This is a great article from Outdoor Photographer Magazine, that talks about how you can photograph water reflections of fall color.

 12 Ways to Capture the Colors of Fall – by Peter West Carey

 If you need some inspiration for how to capture those brilliant colors, then this great article by Peter West Carey might help give you some ideas.
 He covers some of the classic shots (like trails and winding roads), but also has some fresh ideas that you don’t see very often (like frosty leaves).